-“It’s funny how, in this journey of life, even though we may begin at different times and places, our paths cross with others so that we may share our love, compassion, observations, and hope.
+“It’s funny how, in this journey of life, even though we may begin at different times and places, our paths cross with others so that we may share our love, compassion, observations, and hope."

 We didn’t look for Cheat … he came looking for us!
 He found Duncan Stuart (from the Savong School) on the internet when he realized that there were better educational opportunities in Siem Reap which weren’t available in his small village.
 Duncan arranged for him to stay at the SOC Children’s Home until the Savong Foundation offered him a scholarship to stay at the Savong Student Center and attend the Future Bright International School.
-Cheat is at the top of his class and has been the Student Manager of the Student Center for two years in a row.
-This year, he is in Grade 12 and next year, he hopes to study Marketing in Phnom Penh and is currently studying Marketing at the University of Cambodia.
+Cheat was at the top of his class and was the Student Manager of the Student Center for two years in a row.
+Two years ago, he moved down to Phnom Penh and is currently studying Marketing at the University of Cambodia.
 In his spare time, he works as a distributor which pays for his food and rent.